SexChrLab/PopInf/README.md

 The `PopInfConda.txt` is located in this folder and contains the programs needed to run PopInf.

+If the above does not work (i.e. differences in platforms), try the following: \
+`conda env create --name PopInf --file PopInf.yml`

+`PopInf.yml` is also located in this folder

 You will need to activate the environment when running scripts or commands and deactivate the environment when you are done.

 To activate the `PopInf` environment: \